eldorplus/react-hello-world/README.md

 4. Bind the toggle method to `onClick` event, since the browser sends a event on button click, when that event fires, the `showMessage` variable is toggled.
 5. Define the `Button` component and `Message` component as stateless, since there is no need for them to keep state because the parent component already does that with `showMessage`.
 6. `Button` and `Message` both have defaultProps in case the developer doesn't pass in a text property, wanting to use a default value.

+##### workflow

+When making updates to the code(working on the application), we run `npm run dev`, this command executed `webpack-dev-server --content-base ./static` to transpile the code and hot-reload these changes into the web browser.
+If you run this command and make some changes the browser window will refresh and they will show up immediately.